vaquarkhan/blogpost-cdk-mwaa-vk/README.md

 A related post, [Setting up MWAA to use a KMS key](https://dev.to/aws/setting-up-mwaa-to-use-a-kms-key-4p6b) is how to configure KMS using the code in this repo.

+note : bucket already there so change name note : cdk bootstrap run first then cdk deploy